mkmat/ETH-Computational-Thinking-Labs/README.md

 ### Classroom assignments in [vscode](#vscode)

  Start [vscode](#vscode).
 To manage your classroom assignments, click the GitHub symbol in the left taskbar, sign in to GitHub.
-To commit your changes, click the Source Control icon (Crtl-Shit-G).
+To commit your changes, click the Source Control icon (Crtl-Shift-G).
 Always leave a message for your commits.
 To see the rendered markdown README.md, click on README.md (or your own md-file), and then crtl+K followed by V.

 ### Classroom assignments at [Overleaf](#overleaf)